jrusnack/safe_intern/README.md

     Symbol.all_symbols.map(&:to_s).include?(untrusted_string)

+This gem is also compatible with Ruby 1.9.3, where it falls back to enumerating all Symbols and caching the results.
+It is slightly more efficient than Ruby implementation, but still much slower than the implementation for Ruby 2.0.

 With the ability to query for known symbols, `intern` and `to_sym` methods can be patched.
 There are two possible behaviours when called on unknown string: